How Personalization Helps Deliver the Right Experiences to Visitors at Every Touchpoint

 But companies need to take the onus of responsibility.
 To win visitors’ trust, they must do more than just fulfill the regulatory requirements.

 Companies must ensure that their personalization practice is always compliant by adopting a privacy-first approach that ensures privacy and data safety.
 They must constantly update security controls with evolving data protection regulations and reforms.

 Maintaining transparency about data collection, storage, usage, and what businesses do to ensure its safety is critical.

 With VWO Personalize, you run data-driven campaigns and release hyper-personalized experiences while ensuring absolute data privacy.
 It is designed with a privacy-first approach, complies with global data protection norms, and comes with airtight controls that ensure your visitors’ privacy.

 Customized covers of superior quality were the USP of our online phone accessories retailer.
 The irony was that most visitors were dropping off on the customized page itself.
 The changes made didn’t help since they were non-targeted blanket changes.
 Personalization fills this gap.

 With personalization, our retail guy can:

-- Implement auto-filtering and show customization options relevant to the visitor based on demographic data like age or sex & contextual data like phone model used
+- Implement auto-filtering and show customization options relevant to the visitor based on demographic data like age or gender & contextual data like phone model used

 - Trigger location-specific payment options